Ford electric vehicle owners to get access to Tesla Supercharger network starting next spring

 Tesla has about 17,000 Supercharger stations in the U.S. There are about 54,000 public charging stations in the U.S., according to the Department of Energy, but many charge much more slowly than the Tesla stations.

-It wasn’t clear how the Ford-Tesla deal would affect a plan to open part of Tesla’s charging network to all EVs.
+The Ford-Tesla deal is separate from a plan to open part of Tesla’s charging network to all EVs.

 The White House announced in February that at least 7,500 chargers from Tesla's Supercharger and Destination Charger network would be available to non-Tesla electric vehicles by the end of 2024.